Chart Color Schemes

 Educational outcomes in Wagga Wagga - South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 20.6%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 20.6%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are most common at 14.7%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.3%).
-Vocational credentials are prevalent, with 37.9% of residents aged 15+ holding them, including advanced diplomas (9.5%) and certificates (28.4%).
+Vocational credentials are prevalent, with 37.9% of residents aged 15+ holding such qualifications - advanced diplomas at 9.5% and certificates at 28.4%.
+Educational participation is high, with 32.0% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education